Denied? - But I Have Money In My Account!Published: April 4th, 2017

 - You're done!

 Nobody wants to feel embarrassed by a denied transaction, but rest assured that this is not your fault.
-If you have any questions about when to "PIN" and why you got denied, please call our Plastics Department at 815-673-5577.
+If you have any questions about when to "PIN" and why you got denied, please call our Card Services Department at 815-673-5577.
 As always SOCU recommends that you try to use your debit card as a credit transaction first to avoid pass-through fees.